(Updated from the original version)

 Among the systems surveyed by Catholic Health World that said they were not requiring vaccines for staff, several declined to elaborate on their policies.

 PeaceHealth shared a statement from Chief Physician Executive Dr. Doug Koekkoek.
-It acknowledged that the Pfizer, Moderna and Johnson & Johnson vaccines have all been shown to be "very safe and effective" and noted that most of the system's caregivers have been vaccinated.
+It acknowledged that the Pfizer, Moderna and Johnson & Johnson vaccines all have been shown to be "very safe and effective" and noted that most of the system's caregivers have been vaccinated.

 Koekkoek went on to say: "While we are actively monitoring the regulatory environment, we have no current plans for mandatory COVID-19 vaccination and remain confident in our ability to provide a safe care environment with the high rates of vaccination that we have today."